floweronredsquare/Usyn-Synonymizer-module-for-Drupal/README.md

 2. You can upload a new base of synonyms on the page http://<your_site>/admin/config/usyn_synonymizer/settings

+3. You need click the "Import" button on the next page after uploading CSV file.

 ### How to make you content unique